-If a complainant wishes to pursue the complaint, (Section C.2) the investigation will begin.
-The investigation will be done in a timely manner.
+If a complainant wishes to pursue the complaint (Section C.2), the investigation will begin and be conducted in a timely manner.
 The investigation will be handled by the Harassment Response Team member to whom the complaint was reported, with the assistance of at least one other Harassment Response Team member.

 The University will notify the complainant and the accused, through the Harassment Response Team member, of the procedures that will be followed to allow for due process.
-Each party to the complaint will be notified that he or she may seek legal counsel at any time during the process.
+Each party to the complaint will be notified that he/she may seek legal counsel at any time during the process.

-In general the process will consist of the following procedures:
+In general, the process will consist of the following procedures:

 - 1. Interview complainant charging harassment. - 2.
-Have complainant read, approve, and sign written report. - Notify accused of complaint.
-Interview and obtain written report from accused. - 4.
+Have complainant read, approve, and sign written report. - 3.
+Notify accused of complaint.
+Interview and obtain writ- - ten report from accused. - 4.
 Interview witnesses to harassment.

-F. Resolving the Complaint
+Resolving the Complaint

-The university is committed to investigating and resolving any complaint of harassment brought to the attention of the university.
+The University is committed to investigating and resolving any complaint of harassment brought to the attention of the University.
 The results of the investigation, having been completed by members of the Harassment Response Team, will be forwarded to the appropriate body responsible for making the disciplinary decisions.
 (The Harassment Response Team only investigates and compiles information - the Team does not make recommendations for disciplinary action.)

 Disciplinary procedures will vary as a result of the parties involved, i.e., the complainant and the accused.
-The parties involved may be a combination of students, faculty, staff, administrators, and individuals under contract by the university, or persons external to the university.
+The parties involved may be a combination of students, faculty, staff, administrators, and individuals under contract by the University, or persons external to the University.

-Accused Appropriate Body Student Student Services Committee Faculty Provost/Executive Vice Chancellor Dean of College or School One faculty member Human Resources Director Staff or Administrator Senior Vice Chancellor of employee's division Two staff employee members from the Personnel Advisory Committee Human Resources Director Others associated Vary depending on circumstances with the Univ.
+Accused Appropriate Body Student · Student Services Committee Faculty Executive Vice Chancellor Dean of college or school One faculty member · Human Resources Director Staff or Administrator Senior Vice Chancellor of the employee's division Two staff employee members from the Personnel Advisory Committee Human Resources Director Others associated with the University · Vary depending on circumstances

-Any individual involved in a complaint, as either complainant, accused, or witness, will be replaced by an appropriate person chosen by the sr. vice chancellor.
+Any individual involved in a complaint, as either complainant, accused, or witness, will be replaced by an appropriate person chosen by the senior vice chancellor.
 In all cases, the individual accused will be allowed due process.